A Unified Dark-Matter--Driven Relativistic Bondi Route to Black-Hole Growth from Stellar to Supermassive Scales

 Due to the window of $\sigma/m$ given in \eq{sigma_over_m}, the SIDM develops constant-density cores through heat conduction driven by DM self-scattering, with simulations typically giving $r_{\rm core} \sim 0.02\textrm{--}0.10 R_{\rm vir}$ \cite{Balberg:2002ue,Kaplinghat:2015aga,TulinYu2018}.
+This environment is modeled as a Milky Way-like dark matter core nested inside a massive host halo.
+We adopt a halo reference mass of $M_{\rm{ref}}\approx5\times10^{9}M_{\odot}$ at $z=10$, derived from the Press-Schechter (PS) formalism to represent high-density fluctuation peaks from $z=30$ to $7$.
 Here $R_{\rm{vir}}$ is the virial radius enclosing an overdensity factor $\Delta_{\rm{vir}}\sim200 \textrm{--} 300$ relative to the mean matter density, providing a natural scale for the halo boundary.
+The characteristic inner core size of the host halo is modeled after a Milky Way-like profile (gray dashed line in Fig.~\ref{fig:rB(z)}), serving as a structural benchmark for the onset of supply-limited accretion.
 We overlay this core band to indicate when the Bondi radius $r_{B}(z)$ exceeds the SIDM core~in Fig.~\ref{fig:rB(z)}, signaling the onset of supply-limited growth.